uncover-co/elm-theme/README.md

         ]
 ```

 # Tailwind Integration

-If you're using tailwind you're gonna love elm-theme!
+If you're using [Tailwind](https://tailwindcss.com/) you're gonna love elm-theme!
+We maintain a plugin so your theme is deeply integrated into your tailwind config.

 Your theme's font families are included like `font-heading`, `font-text` and `font-code`.
 And your theme's colors are included like `{color}-bg`, `{color}-fg` and `{color}-aux`.
 So you can use them like the example below.